Key Takeaways

 The ARPA knocked the threshold’s dollar amount down to $600 and did away with the minimum-transaction requirement.
 Many more people will get a 1099-K under the new rules.

 The new threshold was supposed to kick in for the 2022 tax year.
 However, the IRS has been gradually implementing the change.
-As a result, the old threshold was used for the 2022 and 2023 tax years, and (as noted earlier) the IRS plans to use a $5,000 payment threshold, without regard to the number of transactions, for 2024.
+As a result, the old threshold was used for the 2022 and 2023 tax years, and (as noted earlier) the IRS will use a $5,000 payment threshold, without regard to the number of transactions, for 2024.

 Let a local tax expert matched to your unique situation get your taxes done 100% right with TurboTax Live Full Service.
 Your expert will uncover industry-specific deductions for more tax breaks and file your taxes for you.
 Backed by our Full Service Guarantee.